 First Line Fridays is a feature hosted by Hoarding Books.

-Today my first line is from a book I am currently reading:
+Today my first lines are from a book I recently finished reading:

 Synopsis from Goodreads:

 Please share with me the first line(s) of the book you are currently reading!
-I would love to read them!
-Have you read What We Were Promised, or do you plan to?
+I would love to read it!
+Have you read Not Her Daughter, or do you plan to?
 Happy Friday reading! ~ Jennifer THR